ArctiqTeam/dotnet-otel-dynatrace-demo/README.md

+## Setup

+1. Connect to your provided vm using `ssh@user_name@ip`
+2. Run `git clone https://github.com/ArctiqTeam/dotnet-otel-dynatrace-demo` then `git checkout lab`
+3. `cd dotnet-otel-dynatrace-demo`
+4. Configure appsettings.json or, if provided, run `cp /appsettings.json .`
+5. Run `dotnet run` and open your VM IP in a browser to verify that everything is working.

+## Tutorial
 ### 1. Create an ActivitySource model

 The activitySource is the source of all instrumentation in the application.
 It contains a name and a version.
 The name will also be used as the OTEL/Dynatrace service name.
 This class will be used with a singleton pattern in the DI container.